 Many providers we work with have created help pages for enabling SAML with Qualified as well, if you run into any trouble.

 Once you’ve configured your identity provider (IDP), a Qualified administrator in your account can enable SSO using the steps below.
 Don't see these settings?
-You'll want to contact our support team or your customer success manager.
+You'll want to contact our technical support team or your Qualified Success Architect.

 Once your SSO is verified you will see this screen appear to confirm that your configuration is correct.

-If your admin user assigns the Qualified Tile to someone before they have invited them in the console, and they click on the tile thinking they will log in, they won't and they will get an error.
+If your admin user assigns the Qualified Tile to someone before they have invited them, and they click on the tile thinking they will log in, they won't and they will get an error.

 For those people in your account who are using Qualified at the time that you enable SSO will continue to be signed in.
 As soon as they log out, they’ll be then asked to use their SSO going forward.
 They’ll also receive the email below, prompting them to link the two accounts.
 If they do not click the link within 72 hours, they'll no longer have access to Qualified.